COVID-19 FAQs for health professionals

 If I've tested positive for COVID-19, what's the process for returning to work?

-Data no longer supports a test-based strategy to determine when staff can return to work.
-Instead, the criteria have shifted to a symptom-based strategy for those who test positive and are symptomatic, and a time-based strategy for those who test positive but are asymptomatic.
-In addition, the time-based strategy for returning to work has been expanded from 7 days to 10 days, which is supported by the latest scientific information.
+Data doesn't support a test-based strategy to determine when staff can return to work.
+Instead, the criteria is a symptom-based strategy for those who test positive and are symptomatic, and a time-based strategy for those who test positive but are asymptomatic.
+In addition, the time-based strategy for returning to work has been expanded from 10 days to 20 days.

 For the symptomatic HCP with suspected or confirmed COVID-19, use the symptom-based strategy and do not return to work until:

-- At least 3 days (72 hours) have passed since recovery, defined as resolution of fever without the use of fever-reducing medications and improvement in respiratory symptoms (e.g., cough, shortness of breath); and…
+- At least 24 hours have passed since recovery, defined as resolution of fever without the use of fever-reducing medications and improvement in respiratory symptoms (e.g., cough, shortness of breath); and

 For the HCP who is asymptomatic with laboratory-confirmed COVID-19, and who has not had any symptoms, use the time-based strategy and do not return to work until: